LaetiMS/flygym_adhesion-Laetitia/README.md

 - ***mujoco_contact_forces.ipynb***: Analyze the relationship between contact forces and adhesion on a static nonsymmetric fly.
 The contact forces are filtered with a median filter.
 - ***loop_single_step.ipynb*** : Use the single step data to create a walking fly that uses a tripod gait for a specified number of steps.
 Methods to amplify specific angle motion as well as a method to custom generate the number of steps in the simulation wanted.
 - ***loop_single_step_bipod.ipynb*** : Use the single step data to create a walking fly that uses a bipod gait for a specified number of steps.
 - ***mujoco_prerun_adhesion.ipynb***: Offline calculation of adhesion.
 Computes the derivative of the contact forces of each Tarsus5 / the sum of all Tarsi before any adhesion.
 Then reruns the simulation once adhesion is applied.
-Adhesion is on when the derivative is positive or positive and equal.
+Adhesion is on when the derivative is positive or positive.
 - ***mujoco_prerun_adhesion_copy.ipynb***: Allows to do the grid search for prerun adhesion.